- 1 Top 5 Best 3D Cameras Compared

 Award: Best Value/Best 3D Camera for Real Estate

 WHY WE LIKE IT: The Insta360 One X is probably the most portable camera on our list and allows for real-time WiFi transfer and live streaming functionality.
 With these features, this camera is perfect for traveling professionals like real estate agents.

 Fortunately, its ease of use, portable design and overall convenience for use on the go quickly outshine that particular downside.
 Being that the One X is not weather resistant, it isn’t much of an action shots camera, but more of a camera for recording short video on business/daily life.
 Its cousin the Insta360 One R is more of the action shots type.
-The Insta360 smartphone app is super sleek and allows you to edit your content on the fly – no need for Photoshop 3D photo app or LucidPix 3D photo creator, and you can also shoot bullet time shots.
+The Insta360 smartphone 3D camera app is super sleek and allows you to edit your content on the fly – no need for Photoshop 3D photo app or LucidPix 3D photo creator, and you can also shoot bullet time shots.
 You can even mark points of interest in your videos and the video will automatically pan to those spots when the viewer reaches that point of the content.
-This is an excellent feature for real estate agents who want to highlight special portions of the houses they’re trying to sell or create a floor plan with room dimensions.
+This is an excellent feature for real estate videography to highlight special portions of the houses they’re trying to sell or create a floor plan with room dimensions.
 You also get excellent tools to transform spherical video into something watchable on TV or smartphone.
 And finally, the Insta360 One X has a 1200 mAh battery charged via a Micro-USB interface port.
 These 3D cameras are a far cry from the best webcams, even if they do kind of look like them.
 They have much better quality in image and video.

 #4 Weeview SID 3D Camera